activecm/rita/README.md

 `logs` is the path to the Zeek logs you wish to import

-For datasets that should accumulate data over time, such as importing new logs from the current Zeek sensor on a cron job, use the `--rolling` flag during creation and each subsequent import into the dataset.
+For datasets that should accumulate data over time, with the logs containing network info that is current (less than 24 hours old), use the `--rolling` flag during creation and each subsequent import into the dataset.
+The most common use case for this is importing logs from the a Zeek sensor on a cron job each hour.

+Note: For datasets that contain over 24 hours of logs, but are over 24 hours old, simply import the top-level directory of the set of logs **without** the `--rolling` flag.
+Importing these logs with the `--rolling` flag may result in incorrect results.

 To destroy and recreate a dataset, use the `--rebuild` flag.